-Check out the latest West End shows and see what’s on in London theatre with our handy theatre listings guide!
-See which London shows are brand new or coming to a close, and view theatre productions by month or day of the week by browsing our theatre calendar.
+Check out the latest London shows and see what’s on in London theatre with our handy theatre listings guide!
+See which West End shows are brand new or coming to a close, and view theatre productions by month or day of the week by browsing our theatre calendar.
 If it’s happening in the theatre scene, we can tell you what’s on.
 Can't decide?
 Our top 10 London shows and musicals guide has the perfect performance for an unforgettable experience.

 Academy® Award winning actress Whoopi Goldberg is back as Deloris Van Cartier with BAFTA award winner Jennifer Saunders in the role of Mother Superior as Sister Act The Musical comes to London in Summer 2021.

 Based on the iconic movie, this sparkling tribute to the universal power of friendship, sisterhood and music tells the hilarious story of the disco diva whose life takes a surprising turn when she witnesses a murder.
 Under protective custody she is hidden in the one place she won’t be found – a convent!
 Disguised as a nun and under the suspicious watch of Mother Superior, Deloris helps her fellow sisters find their voices as she unexpectedly rediscovers her own.

 2022 will see the return of the magnificent Strictly Come Dancing Live Arena Tour.
 Kicking off in Birmingham on 20 January 2022, a host of the celebs and professional dancers from the BBC One TV series will waltz around the country performing 33 shows in some of the UK’s biggest arenas in Leeds, Newcastle, Manchester, Sheffield, Liverpool, Glasgow, Nottingham and London.